How to effectively plan and execute across channels

 Cross-channel marketing (also called unified or multi-channel marketing) ranges from pretty straightforward to highly complex.
 It means you have the ability to synchronize your message and offer to a defined and recognized audience across marketing channels to achieve your marketing goals.
 Let's dig in.

 To understand the complexities of cross-channel marketing, it's important to understand the fundamentals.
 I'll outline each role.

-Starting from the bottom, your infrastructure is the foundation.
-You have to have the backend in place to ensure proper data collection, the appropriate tools in place to allow for audience segmentation, and ensure your marketing and data requirements are met.
+Your infrastructure is the foundation.
+You have to have the back-end in place to ensure proper data collection, the appropriate tools in place to allow for audience segmentation, and ensure your marketing and data requirements are met.

 Hopefully you are or have access to a data scientist or analyst who can provide requirements to your IT organization on what should be tracked and how to track it.
 Cross-channel marketing is complicated and it's helpful to have someone with expertise to help with the analysis of campaign effectiveness as well.

 This is a broad topic, but we'll keep it simple.
 You'll need to know who your audience is, what you're saying to them, and where you're reaching them.
 Let's get into more detail on how to utilize this information effectively.